-- 1) Detect approaching trains and move to a place of safety upon their approach - 2) Determine the distance along the track at which trains must be visible in order to provide the prescribed warning time

-- 3) Know the rules and procedures for individual train detection, including establishment of working limits - 4) Know the on-track safety procedures to be used in the area in which the worker is to be qualified and permitted to work alone - 5) Have a knowledge of train schedules in the area of work - 6) Know how and when to use individual train detection (ITD) or any other form of protection, such as train coordination (See 4.5.1 No Go Areas for Individual Train Detection) - 7) Lone Workers may not engage in activities that interfere with ITD - 8) Be in possession of a UTA issued radio and an accurate timepiece - 9) Remain in a place of safety until Roadway Worker protection can be established - 10) All Lone Workers shall maintain a vigilant lookout while using Individual Train Detection (ITD) and are prohibited from performing duties that obstruct their ability to maintain a vigilant lookout while ITD is being used - 11) Wear their required PPE before entering the Roadway - 12) Conduct an on-track safety job briefing with their on-duty supervisor.
-In the event a supervisor is unavailable the briefing must be conducted with control - 13) Lone Workers using ITD must fill out the statement of on-track safety prior to fouling any UTA track.
-The statement of on-track safety must be in possession of the Lone Worker while fouling the track. - 14) Contact control and be called on prior to fouling the track - 15) In the event the minimum clearance time of 15 seconds cannot be achieved, ITD cannot be used as a means of on-track safety. - 16) Perform only routine inspections and surveys, and only be in areas where the Lone Worker can detect approaching trains and other On-Track equipment - 17) Not enter areas where they are impaired in detecting trains.
-Impairment can be caused by background noise, lights, precipitation, fog, passing trains, or any other physical conditions - 18) Use more restrictive forms On-Track safety any time they enter areas of no clearance, interlockings, and curves - 19) Contact control when they have cleared the track and are no longer in the foul zone
+- 1) Detect approaching trains and move to a place of safety upon their approach. - 2) Determine the distance along the track at which trains must be visible in order to provide the prescribed warning time. - 3) Know the rules and procedures for individual train detection, including establishment of working limits. - 4) Know the on-track safety procedures to be used in the area in which the worker is to be qualified and permitted to work alone. - 5) Have a knowledge of train schedules in the area of work. - 6) Know how and when to use individual train detection (ITD) or any other form of protection, such as train coordination (See 4.6.1 No Go Areas for Individual Train Detection). - 7) Lone Workers may not engage in activities that interfere with ITD. - 8) Be in possession of a UTA issued radio and an accurate timepiece. - 9) Remain in a place of safety until Roadway Worker protection can be established. - 10) All Lone Workers shall maintain a vigilant lookout while using Individual Train Detection (ITD) and are prohibited from performing duties that obstruct their ability to maintain a vigilant lookout while ITD is being used. - 11) Wear their required PPE before entering the Roadway. - 12) Conduct an on-track safety job briefing with the appropriate Control Center.
+In the event a controller/dispatcher is unavailable the briefing must be conducted with a supervisor. - 13) Lone Workers using ITD must fill out the statement of on-track safety prior to fouling any UTA track.
+The statement of on-track safety must be in possession of the Lone Worker while fouling the track. - 14) Contact Control and receive authorization to enter the right of way and foul the track. - 15) In the event the minimum clearance time of 15 seconds cannot be achieved, ITD cannot be used as a means of on-track safety. - 16) Perform only routine inspections and surveys, and only be in areas where the Lone Worker can detect approaching trains and other On-Track equipment. - 17) Not enter areas where they are impaired in detecting trains.
+Impairment can be caused by background noise, lights, precipitation, fog, passing trains, or any other physical conditions. - 18) Use more restrictive forms On-Track safety any time they enter areas of no clearance, interlockings, and curves. - 19) Contact control when they have cleared the track and are no longer in the foul zone.